As with most young people, I had a no sense of mortality. No matter what I did, I knew I would be okay. Thus my many

 Mom had forty acres of wilderness, dirt roads, and hills to play in.
 The canon came to life.
 KABOOM!
 It was aimed at a target on the side of a hill.
 Target safe.
 Hill, not so much—it was nearly leveled after Step-Dad and Lee had played with Napoleon all day.
 I’m sure every rabbit on the property was duly deafened.

 Before Lee, the closest I ever came to an untimely death by murder was when I lived with a psychopath.
 Again, making major life decisions with no thought of danger or consequence.
 Talk about being one pinata short of a fiesta.

 One night, after a huge argument, he told me to get out.
 I think he expected me to beg or cry, or do something that would feed his Godzilla-sized ego.
 I didn’t.

 I casually went into the bedroom and packed a suitcase.

 When I came back into the living room, he was sitting on a stool, blocking the open front door.
 He waved his pistol around and shouted, “You aren’t going anywhere!
 You can’t leave me!” and other such nonsense.

 I wasn’t afraid, but my mind raced as I searched for ways to get out of there without holes in my body.
 I agreed with him and said something like, “I’ll just go and unpack.”
 I went back into the bedroom and quietly called a friend.
 I told her what was happening and asked her to come and get me.

 After I hung up, I heard him shout, “Get back in here where I can see you!”
 I reminded him that he had told me to get out.
-He said he’d changed his mind and that, “If I can’t have you no one can.”
+He said he’d changed his mind shouted, “If I can’t have you no one can.”
 He pointed the gun at me, ready to fire.

 I don’t remember what I said to stall him.
 I kept talking while I slowly positioned myself closer to the open side of the door but still out of his arm’s reach.
 I was going to make a break for it if I could.